iamjerrchen/twitter-writes-the-news/README.md

 Developed during HackIllinois 2018.

-## Brainstorm:
+## Brainstorm
-- User inputs keyword
+* User inputs keyword
-- Application uses real-time tweets to create a headline and story based off of the tweets
+* Application uses real-time tweets to create a headline and story based off of the tweets
-	- Real-time tweet API used
+	* Real-time tweet API used
-- Hosted locally
+* Hosted locally
-- Developed in Python 2
+* Developed in Python 2

-### Module explanation
+### Module Explanation
 #### main
 * Top level module to run the program